Gerard Wozek

 The Ekphrastic Writer, edited by Janee J. Baugher (McFarland Press, 2020), highlights two of Wozek’s original poems based on the visual work of Eva Gonzalès (“Girl with Cherries”) and Katsushika Hokusai (“A Peasant Crossing a Bridge”), as well as including his brief discourse on the craft of writing ekphrastically.

-Wozek's poems will appear next year in the compilation, White Winged Doves: A Stevie Nicks Poetry Anthology, forthcoming from Madville Publishing.
+He will appear this June in the compilation, White Winged Doves: A Stevie Nicks Poetry Anthology, forthcoming from Madville Publishing.

-Gerard Wozek embraced twenty-five years as a full-time Professor of English and Humanities in the College of Liberal Arts at Robert Morris University Illinois in Chicago.
+Gerard Wozek embraced twenty-five years in the United States as a full-time Professor of English and Humanities in the College of Liberal Arts at Robert Morris University Illinois in Chicago.

-He is currently living near the sea in Barcelona, Spain where he teaches an original writing workshop, An Atlas of Desire, at the Backstory Bookstore, and the monthly Spirit of Place Book Club at Alibri Books--both venues located in Barcelona.
+He is currently living near the sea in Barcelona, Spain where he teaches an original writing workshop, An Atlas of Desire, at the Backstory English Bookshop, and the monthly Spirit of Place Book Club, at Alibri Llibreria.